How to get Ordained in Louisiana to Officiate

 In Louisiana, marriage licenses are issued by the parish clerk's office.
 While it is the couple's job to pick up the license, the minister should have a solid understanding of the rules governing marriage licenses in Louisiana and its individual parishes.
 Let's say the couple is planning to get an East Baton Rouge Parish marriage license, for example.
 The minister is on the hook for checking whether East Baton Rouge Parish has any specific wedding rules that the couple might not know about.

 In Louisiana, marriage licenses are valid for 30 days.
-Please note that there is a mandatory 3-day waiting period, meaning that the couple must wait at least 3 days after receiving the license before their wedding ceremony can be held.
+Please note that there is a mandatory 24 hour waiting period, meaning that the couple must wait at least 24 hours after receiving the license before their wedding ceremony can be held.
 After the wedding, the signed marriage license must be returned before its expiration date.

 Louisiana's Top Wedding Venue